To schedule an appointment with an addiction specialist, please call 617.414.6926

 - In all states and at most pharmacies, Naloxone (and Naloxone Rescue Kits) can be dispensed from a 'standing order' (meaning no individual prescription is required).
 See state specific naloxone laws here.

-- Anyone at your organization can be trained to administer Naloxone, no clinical experience is required, although training is needed
+- Anyone at your organization can be trained to administer Naloxone, no clinical experience is required.
+Find a training guide in the Appendices here.

 - Training can be provided by a dispensing pharmacist, or you can contact your state's Board of Pharmacy or Department of Public Health to learn about local training and dispensing programs